madaster/madaster.github.io/dossier.md

 Click the ‘Enrich’ tab.
 This tab contains all elements that are still to be linked.

-In the enrichment overview (accessible via the ‘Dossier’ tab) a tree structure is shown, in which the building layers (categorization of Stewart Brand) are displayed at the main level followed by the number of linked elements and the total number of elements.
+In the enrichment overview (accessible via the ‘files’ tab) a tree structure is shown, in which the building layers (categorization of Stewart Brand) are displayed at the main level followed by the number of linked elements and the total number of elements.
 If the number of linked elements is lower than the total number of elements, this indicates that there are non-linked elements that require manual action from the user.
 The tree structure has several sub-levels with the element as the lowest level.

 Click the ‘Link’ button of the element you would like to link.
 A new screen appears.
 In this screen, you are presented with two options: